 WORK IN PROGRESS

-Dedicated art-history teacher, Rennie Maning, has lived her entire life in the bubble of Richmond, Virginia.
+Dedicated art-history teacher, Rennie Maning, has lived her entire life in the small southern community of Richmond, Virginia.
 Ever since a school sponsored trip to Florence two years earlier, she has obsessed about changing her predictable reality to live the exciting Italian life.
-On a particularly mundane day, Rennie gets a now or never feeling and plunges into a successful international house hunt.
-However, getting to Italy comes with a number of challenges, including a surprise job promotion, a disapproving parent, and the return of the handsome Ben Pierce back to her small southern community.
-Despite these obstacles, Rennie flies across the Atlantic to her new apartment with a spectacular view of Santa Croce.
-Things get complicated when the apartment has some costly structural issues, and the discovery of a Renaissance drawing during renovations turns Rennie's life upside down.
-Will this young scholar's Florentine dream morph into a complete nightmare?
+On impulse, Rennie plunges into a successful international house hunt just as her first love, the handsome Ben Pierce, returns to town.
+Determined to move despite their instant connection, Rennie flies across the Atlantic to her new apartment with a spectacular view of Santa Croce.
+Then a mysterious discovery further complicates her life and plans.
+As she searches to uncover a hidden mystery, she learns some hard truths about herself, love and trust.
+Will this scholar’s Florentine dream morph into a complete nightmare?

 A fun, fast-paced novel that brings our third President, Thomas Jefferson (1801-1809), back to life for the 21st century.